Yes-Theory-Fam/yesbot-ts/src/event-distribution/README.md

 ##### Options

-Additionally, to the [BaseOptions](#base-options), the following options are available:
+Additionally, to the [MessageRelatedOptions](#message-related-options), the following options are available:

 ```ts
 interface ReactionEventHandlerOptions {